Modern hardwood flooring can add both style and drama to any subtle room in your home.

 Speaking of installation, a high character floor can be a tricky installation because of all the varying colors.
 The layout has to be just right so, we recommend hiring a professional hardwood flooring installer.

+Looking to find the perfect floor for your home?
+Use our Floor Genius Quiz to find a modern hardwood option today.
 To get an up-close look of any of the floors we pictured above, visit a Twenty & Oak dealer near you.